da-nrw/DNSCore/ContentBroker/src/main/markdown/development_deploy.md

-        how to speak to the ContentBroker at [appHome]. integration-test (including src/main/bash/integration-test.sh) - The acceptance tests (src/main/java/de/uzk/hki/da/at/AT*) are executed. verify - The results of the acceptance tests get evaluated and summarized by maven. deploy - The build system puts the installer to another location where all succesful builds are stored (useful for continuous integration).
+        how to speak to the ContentBroker at [appHome]. integration-test (including src/main/bash/integration-test.sh) - The acceptance tests (src/main/java/de/uzk/hki/da/at/AT*) are executed. verify - The results of the acceptance tests get evaluated and summarized by maven.

 Just to repeat an important fact, if one calls for example "mvn verify" all previous maven build lifecycle phases until verify get executed, one by one.